The Belly and the Members: The Fable

 There are several versions of the fable.
 In early Greek sources it concerns a dispute between the stomach and the feet, or between it and the hands and feet in later Latin versions.
 These grumble because the stomach gets all of the food, refusing to supply them with nourishment.
 They see sense when they realise that they are weakening themselves.
-In Mediaeval versions, the rest of the body becomes so weakened that it dies, and later illustrations almost monotonously portray an enfeebled man expiring on the ground.
+In Mediaeval versions, the rest of the body becomes so weakened that it dies, and later illustrations almost uniformly portray an enfeebled man expiring on the ground.
 The present understanding is that the tale's moral supports team effort and recognition of the vital part that all members play in it.
 In more authoritarian times, however, the fable was taken to affirm direction from the centre.

 Research points to early Eastern fables dealing with similar disputes.
 Most notably there is a fragmentary Egyptian papyrus going back to the 2nd millennium BCE that belongs to the Near Eastern genre of debate poems; in this case the dispute is between the Belly and the Head.
 It is thus among the first known examples of the body politic metaphor.